testflows/TestFlows-WebSite/source/handbook/index.md

 The [`brisk`] output format is very similar to [`nice`] output format but omits all steps (tests that have [Step Type]).
-This format is useful when you would like to focus on actions of the test such as commands executed on the system under test rather than on the test procedure itself.
+This format is useful when you would like to focus on the actions of the test, such as commands executed on the system under test, rather than on the test procedure itself.

 > **{% attention %}** This output format is useful for
-> debugging individual test when you would like to omit test steps.
+> debugging individual tests when you would like to omit test steps.
 > This output format is not useful when tests are executed in parallel.

 ```bash